 Taiwan’s capital is one of the hippest places to visit right now.
 With its fascinating history, delicious and varied food options and quirky features, it’s a great city to explore – and trust us; you’ll come back with some brilliant stories!

-Bangkok, Tokyo, and Hong Kong are all amazing, of course, but Taipei is a completely unique city to visit – something totally different.
+Seoul, Singapore, Tokyo, and Hong Kong are all amazing, of course, but Taipei is a completely unique city to visit – something totally different.
 With only 2.7 million people it’s surprisingly accessible and feels almost intimate.
 You can really get to know it in a way that you can’t in mega-cities; this is helped by its excellent public transport system.

 For lovers of history and culture, there’s plenty of things to do and discover here, with the National Palace museum housing one of the largest collections of ancient Chinese artifacts in the world and fascinating Japanese mansions.
 If you prefer learning about the present day, head to Taipei 101 to get panoramic views of the city.